X icon white, transparent background.

 • Keep an open mind as you listen, as you may not understand the reasons behind recent challenges your direct report has experienced.

-• Schedule regular meetings with remote employees to compensate for the lack of casual encounters — often, biweekly or weekly one on ones are a good idea.
+• Schedule regular meetings with remote employees to compensate for the lack of casual encounters — often, biweekly or weekly one-on-ones are a good idea.

 • Consider time zones and timetables so you hold meetings when your direct reports are best able to focus.